Operational Stewardship & Data Governance

 A CFO or business manager at a public school district is accountable to the board, to taxpayers, and increasingly to FOIA requests.
 Print spending — fleet costs, service contracts, supplies, departmental usage — is a real budget line.
 And in most districts, it is genuinely invisible.

 Most districts know the total lease and service cost.
 They cannot tell you how much Athletics printed last year versus Special Education versus the main office.
 They cannot tell you which building is consuming 40 percent of the color budget because no one reviewed the defaults.
-They cannot tell you who is running 8,000 pages a month through a classroom printer that should have been retired two years ago.
+This isn't a failure of attention.
+It's a failure of infrastructure.

+The FOIA dimension.
 A public school district that receives a FOIA request for printing expenditures over the past three fiscal years needs a detailed, line-item response.
-Most districts cannot produce this – not because the money wasn't spent appropriately, but because it was never tracked at the required level of granularity.
+Most districts cannot produce this — not because the money wasn't spent appropriately, but because it was never tracked at the required level of granularity.
 Implementing print accounting is, among other things, a FOIA preparedness measure.

-Hickman Mills School District, one of SumnerOne's longest education partnerships, has documented approximately $1 million in savings through systematic fleet management.
+Hickman Mills has documented approximately $1 million in savings through systematic fleet management.
 That number doesn't come from one dramatic intervention.
 It comes from visibility, accountability, and the compounding effect of managed stewardship over time.
+When the board can see what print costs and where it goes, the conversation shifts from "why are we spending this much" to "what would the right environment save us over five years."

 The most common privacy gap in your building isn't in your managed fleet.
 It's the printers nobody inventoried.

-The most uncontrolled privacy exposure in most school buildings is not the managed copier fleet.
+Here is the part of the print security conversation that almost no content ever addresses: the most uncontrolled privacy exposure in most school buildings is not the managed copier fleet.
 It is the personal printers.

 The inkjet in the special education classroom that a teacher bought years ago because the shared copier was in a different wing.
 The desktop printer in the counselor's office that was approved under a previous IT director and never reviewed.
 The dedicated printer in the administration suite that was set up outside the normal procurement process and generates IEP documents on an unmanaged device with no authentication, no audit trail, and no governance.